euzu/m3u-filter/README.md

 - `web_auth` can be deactivated if `enabled` is set to `false`.
 If not set default is `true`.
 - `secret` is used for jwt token generation.
-- `userfile` is the file where the ui users are stored. if the filename is not absolute `m3u-filter` will look into the `config_dir`. if `userfile`is not given the default value is `user.txt`
+- `userfile` is the file where the ui users are stored. if the filename is not absolute `tuliprox` will look into the `config_dir`. if `userfile`is not given the default value is `user.txt`

 You can generate a secret for jwt token for example with `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`